 End-of-term TA evaluations conducted by students and/or course instructors provide valuable feedback to TAs on what is working well in their teaching approach and what areas of their teaching could be improved.
 TAs will benefit from analyzing and reflecting on their Course Evaluations to Improve Teaching and Learning.

-TAs who are interested in becoming more self-aware as teachers may choose to request informal student feedback during the course, by Using Mid-Term Student Feedback.
+TAs who are interested in becoming more self-aware as teachers may choose to request informal student feedback during the course, by Collecting and Using Midterm Student Feedback.
 It is useful to gather this type of feedback from students even if your department administers formal end-of-term student or professor evaluations of TA performance.

 Research shows that teaching development can have positive impacts on graduate students as researchers as well as increasing knowledge and confidence around their teaching.

-Graduate students can attend some CTE workshops or choose to participate in one of the teaching certificate programs such as:
+Graduate students can participate in some CTE workshops or choose to enrol in one of the teaching certificate programs such as:

 - Fundamentals of University Teaching (open to all graduate students)